cloud-gov/product/OnboardingChecklist.md

 - [ ] Ask previous Director to give you Owner access to Nessus Manager (this requires the current primary contact access to Nessus, and then the owner of the license key also needs to change to the new director so that the new director can reset license keys - lastly, the new director needs to be made the primary contact).
 - [ ] Ask previous Director to give you Owner access in Zendesk.
 - [ ] Ask previous Director to give you [AWS account ownership](https://cloud.gov/docs/ops/aws-onboarding/) for GovCloud.
-- [ ] Ask Program Manager or previous Director to give you cloud.gov calendar ownership.
+- [ ] Ask System Owner or previous Director to give you cloud.gov calendar ownership.
-- [ ] Ask Program Manager or previous Director to give you owner permission on the Google Groups.
+- [ ] Ask System Owner or previous Director to give you owner permission on the Google Groups.
 This should include [our Google Groups for our AWS accounts](https://docs.google.com/document/d/110o1L7EOby3hvE5d-cDhg2LBLHymbZLnMPe9kuk4qp8/edit#).
-- [ ] Ask Program Manager or previous Director to let TTS Infrastructure know you are the new technical contact for cloud.gov.
+- [ ] Ask System Owner or previous Director to let TTS Infrastructure know you are the new technical contact for cloud.gov.
 - [ ] Ask Cloud Ops for read-write access to Admin UI.
 - [ ] Review the [GSA Information Technology (IT) Security Policy](https://insite.gsa.gov/portal/content/520281) to understand our responsibilities as part of GSA.
 - [ ] Review the [cloud.gov System Security Plan version 1.33](https://drive.google.com/drive/folders/0B6fPl5s12igNX3JwR2xFZVpmek0).